Do you want to learn how to get smarter?

 Forget all of the woo woo nonsense you heard growing up.

-Meditation is a powerful tool that will help you take charge of your emotions, improve your brain, and live a happier, more fulfilling life.
+Meditation is a powerful tool that will help you take charge of your emotions, become smarter, and live a happier, more fulfilling life.

 Put down the TV remote and pick up your Headspace app.